99969/HttpCanary/app_ug_en.md

 Go to [HttpCanary](https://play.google.com/store/apps/details?id=com.guoshi.httpcanary) app's Settings -> Install VirtualApp and click to install.

 ##### 1.2.2 Install target app in VirtualApp
 Open VirtualApp and install the target app which you want to capture.
-After that launch the installed target app from VirtualApp, then in HttpCanary you will see the HTTPS packets hosted by VirtualApp.
+Launch the installed target app from VirtualApp and then you will see the HTTPS packets hosted by VirtualApp in HttpCanary.

 ![](https://github.com/MegatronKing/HttpCanary/blob/master/assets/screenshot_en_03.png)